gagan0123/PostmarkApp-Email-Integrator/readme.txt

 If you don't already have a free Postmark account, you can get one in minutes.
 Every account comes with thousands of free email sends.

-NOTE: This is not official PostMarkApp Plugin.
-This plugin is a copy of the Official Postmarkapp plugin which was having several bugs but developers were not fixing them from a long time so had to create a new plugin to address those issues.
+PLEASE NOTE: This is not official PostMarkApp Plugin.
+This plugin is a copy of the Official Postmarkapp plugin which had several critical bugs.
+The Official Plugin developers have not addressed these bugs for some time now, so I created a new plugin to solve those issues.

 Issues fixed: